Jesse Love

-Jesse Love Jr. (born January 14, 2005) is an American stock car racing driver.
-He competes full-time in the ARCA Menards Series in Venturini Motorsports in the No. 20 Toyota Camry, and the No. 1 Toyota Tundra for TRICON Garage.
+Jesshill Michael Gregory "Jesse" Love (born January 14, 2005) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Xfinity Series, driving the No. 2 Chevrolet Camaro SS for Richard Childress Racing.
+He previously competed in the NASCAR Cup Series, the NASCAR Craftsman Truck Series, and the ARCA Menards Series.

-Love currently holds two records: He is the youngest winner ever in the ARCA Menards Series West, and the youngest winner ever in any NASCAR sanctioned event, both at 15 years, 5 months, and 13 days.
-He is also the youngest driver to win a NASCAR sanctioned championship; at age 15..
-He was also the ARCA Menards Series West champion for 2020 and 2021.
+Love currently holds two records: He is the youngest winner ever in the ARCA Menards Series West, and the youngest winner ever in any NASCAR-sanctioned event, both at 15 years, 5 months, and 13 days.
+He is also the youngest driver to win a NASCAR sanctioned championship, having won the ARCA Menards Series West championship in 2020 at age 15.
+He also won the NASCAR Xfinity Series championship in 2025, the ARCA Menards Series West championship in 2021, and the ARCA Menards Series championship in 2023.

 Racing career

+Early career

 Love began racing at age five.
 Early in his career, he drove in the Quarter Midgets of America Series, where he won multiple races and championships before turning ten years old.
 He then went on to win championships in three different divisions of USAC in the same year, becoming the first driver to accomplish that.
-At age 13, Love, competing for Naake-Klauer Motorsports, was granted an age waiver to compete in the RPM Pro Late Model Series by Madera Speedway track promoter Kenny Shepherd due to his talent in the 51Fifty Energy Drink Jr. Late Model Series the prior year (in which he won another championship).
+At the age of thirteen, Love, competing for Naake-Klauer Motorsports, was granted an age waiver to compete in the RPM Pro Late Model Series by Madera Speedway track promoter Kenny Shepherd due to his talent in the 51Fifty Energy Drink Jr. Late Model Series the prior year (in which he won another championship).
 In 2018, Love drove full-time in the INEX Legend Car Racing Series, winning five of the eight races on the schedule en route to that series' championship.
 The other series he raced in that year were the BCRA Midget Series and the Hunt Magneto Sprint Car Series, both of whom Love had to apply for an age exception to participate in.
 Love drove for Keith Kunz Motorsports in the SRL Southwest Tour, a late model racing series, in 2019.